 To our more than 350 house and pet sitters:

-Thank you for all you are doing, working hard, each doing our bit to continue taking good care of the homes and pets of our homeowner clients.
-As Britain’s premier professional house sitting service, we carry on doing our best in the name of service and love for what we do.
+Thank you for all you have done and are doing, working hard, each continuing to take good care of the homes and pets of our homeowner clients.
+As Britain’s premier professional house sitting service, we carry on doing our best in the name of service and love.
+We are very proud of how the team has stepped up.
+House and Home Sitters staff have done volunteer work at hospitals and helped the elderly with their shopping.
+We have made donations to JustGiving and British Heart Foundation.
+We have clapped for our NHS Heroes, and for Capt.
+Tom.

 To our many homeowner clients:

-Thank you for your patience and consideration while continuing to support us in these testing times.
-Our sitter colleagues – and fellow homeowner clients – are facing the same pressures as you, and we really appreciate your understanding and respect in these uncertain times.
+Thank you for your patience and consideration while continuing to support us.
+Our sitters – and fellow homeowner clients – are facing the same pressures as you, and we really appreciate your understanding and respect in these uncertain times.

 Please get in touch if you have any other questions and we’ll do our best to help.
-These are uncertain times for many of us.
-Our homeowner clients can still, however, expect the high-quality service they are used to receiving from House and Home Sitters.
+Despite the uncertain times, our homeowner clients can still expect the high-quality service they have always received from House and Home Sitters.
 We have you in our thoughts and wish you (both physically and mentally) good health at all times.